open-mmlab/mmselfsup/docs/en/user_guides/3_pretrain.md

 ## Start to Train

 **Note**: The default learning rate in config files is for specific number of GPUs, which is indicated in the config names.
 If you use different number of GPUs, the total batch size will be changed in proportion.
-In this case, you have to scale the learning rate following `new_lr = old_lr * new_ngpus / old_ngpus`.
+In this case, you have to scale the learning rate following `new_lr = old_lr * new_batchsize / old_batchsize`.

 ### Train with a single GPU